pongdanny/pongdanny/README.md

 Originally from a hospitality background, I’ve transitioned into full-stack web development 💻

-Ever since I began my journey in coding, its been an exciting learning process everyday! 🤓
+Ever since I began my journey in coding, its been an exciting learning process everyday! 👨‍💻

-I hope to develop many innovative applications in the near future 👨‍💻

 # Proficient